josh-wong/commit-submit-merge-script/docs/01_getting_started.md

 - Windows 10 or later
 - GitHub or GitLab account

-> **Note**
->
+!!! note

-> I have tested and confirmed that this script works with a GitHub account.
+    I have tested and confirmed that this script works with a GitHub account.
 However, I have not tested it with a GitLab account, so the script may or may not work as expected.